MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 Mobile device management (MDM) solutions, such as Microsoft Intune, simplify deployment, management, and monitoring of devices.

 A device can only be enrolled in one MDM solution, but you can use multiple MDM solutions to manage separate pools of devices.
 For example, you could use VMware Workspace ONE or SOTI MobiControl for shared devices and Intune for BYOD.
-If you use multiple MDM solutions, keep in mind that some users might not be able to access shared devices because of a mismatch in conditional access or mobile application management (MAM) policies.
+If you use multiple MDM solutions, keep in mind that some users might not be able to access shared devices because of a mismatch in
+Conditional Access policies or mobile application management (MAM) policies.

-If you’re using a third-party MDM solution, you can integrate with [Intune partner compliance](/mem/intune/protect/device-compliance-partners) to take advantage of conditional access for devices managed by third-party MDM solutions.
+If you’re using a third-party MDM solution, you can integrate with [Intune partner compliance](/mem/intune/protect/device-compliance-partners) to take advantage of Conditional Access for devices managed by third-party MDM solutions.

 ### App launchers for Android devices